-When Are Water Softeners Most Necessary for Your Home?
+When Water Softeners Are Necessary for Your Home

 Water is an integral part of human life, and every day you use water to clean, cook, and rehydrate.
 Your water must be clean and safe; otherwise, it will cause you costly problems for your health and home.
 Hard water is generally unsafe because it contains minerals such as magnesium and calcium which build up over time.
 If you notice that your sink has stains or your skin becomes dry and is often itchy, you may be experiencing problems with your water.
 Hard water can cost you time, money and comfort because of the damage it will cause to your household and your body.